 * Please do not offer me an epidural or IV pain medications.

-* am happy to have 20 minutes of electronic fetal monitoring upon checking in and then intermittent monitoring for five minutes per every hour.
+* I am happy to have 20 minutes of electronic fetal monitoring upon checking in and then intermittent monitoring for five minutes per every hour.

 * After the initial cervical check for dilation, I would like my cervix to be checked only upon my request.